 The Toward Right Relationship project collaborates with Native Americans and other organizations to create and/or support meaningful processes for truth, justice, reconciliation, and healing.
 The Boulder Meeting established a restricted fund to enable the Toward Right Relationship project to accept donations in support of this work.
 Funds are used for materials and supplies; travel to conferences and to facilitate workshops and offer trainings; publications; social media development and management; project administration; and project staff support.
-To make a donation, please see instructions and a PayPal link below.
-We gratefully appreciate your support to carry on this work.
+Learn more here and see link at bottom to make a tax-deductible donation.
+More information on boarding schools.

 Words by Friends: Paula Palmer

 By Marta Rusek

 Doables These are some actions that can be important steps on the path toward building right relationship with Native Americans and all Indigenous Peoples.
 Please add your own ideas, and then do at least one of these actions soon.